top of page

 Market Regime

-The strategy has been tested in all basic market regimes and includes filters implemented based on this analysis.
+The strategy has been tested in all basic market regimes and includes filters implemented based on this.
+You can find more on this topic here.

 Trading Costs